Škoda Octavia: First generation (Typ 1U; 1996)

 The first generation Octavia was released in November 1996 for the 1997 model year and was built at the modernised Škoda factory in Mladá Boleslav, Czech Republic.
 This generation was made available in liftback or estate styles.
+At the time of introduction, it was available with three engines: petrol units included an eight-valve 1.6 and the 20-valve 1.8, while the diesel option was the well known 1.9 TDI in 90 PS form.
+This was soon joined by the more powerful TDI 110 and later on by various derivatives.
+In April 1999, Škoda chose to expand the range downwards, with the very basic 1.4 LX model.
+This was sold mainly in the Czech domestic market and may be identified from the exterior by the missing door trim.
+It used the 60 PS pushrod unit from the Felicia, derived from the engine first introduced on the 1964 Škoda 1000 MB.
+This proved underpowered and a slow seller and was replaced by Volkswagen's own, 75 PS 1.4-litre unit at the time of the 2000 facelift, although sales continued until April 2001.

 In the United Kingdom, sales began in 1998 and the mid-size car was a success, nearing the success of established large family car favourites such as the Ford Mondeo and Vauxhall Vectra.

 The first generation Octavia had a facelift in 2000 for the 2001 model year, and was still manufactured and marketed in some markets, even after the second generation was introduced in 2004.
 In Germany, and other parts of West Europe, as well as Asia, the first generation model was marketed as the Octavia Tour, while the newer model is marketed as the Octavia.
 In some markets, the first generation Octavia was still known as Octavia, and the newer model was referred to as the new Octavia, Octavia5 (Greece) or Laura (India).